 5. Fabulous hands-free handbag – something big enough that you can carry all those bit and pieces you need.
 I remember when my daughter was toilet training I’d always have a couple of spare pairs of her knickers in my handbag, and previous to that a couple of nappies – enough to keep me going while I was out for the day.
 Look for one that works for your lifestyle.
 I always found a hands-free bag the best – a hobo style or one that you can sling across your body so you have your hands free for the kids.

 6. Scarves and Bangles – they are a great way to accessorize and won’t get broken like jewellery can when your kids are babies and toddlers and still going through that grabby stage.

-8. Leggings – you can wear them under dresses and skirts or tunic tops when it’s a little cold.
+8. Leggings – you can wear them with dresses and skirts or tunic tops when it’s a little cold.
 They’re not fussy like tights can be.
-Pair them with your ballet flats, sandals or knee high boots – depending on the weather.
+Pair them with your ballet flats, sandals or knee-high boots – depending on the weather.

 9. Skirts – the practical sort that you can move in.
 Can be made of denim or jersey, for those days when you don’t feel like jeans, your skirt will look great with your boots or ballet flats and sandals.